anhlefebvre/anhlefebvre.github.io/index.md

 **Film Researcher Intern at LOOKSfilm**<br>
 <span class="meta">Jan.
 2023-April 2023 – 4 months, Germany</span><br>
-- Contributed to a co-production with LOOKSfilm, ZDF, ARTE, and PBS America, producing a 4-episode award-winning documentary series about the Viêt Nam War from a Vietnamese perspective.
+- Contributed to a co-production of LOOKSfilm with ZDF, ARTE, and PBS America, producing a 4-episode award-winning documentary series about the Viêt Nam War from a Vietnamese perspective.
 - Supported the director in scriptwriting, ensuring historical accuracy, and reviewing documentary footage
 - Managed communication with interviewees and collaborators.